 MBFC Softball — Lasting Champions

-It’s a group of guys — going back 50 years now — who know how to play softball and win.
+It’s a group of guys — with 50 years of success — who know how to play softball and win.
 The Monmouth Beach Fire Company softball team has won so many league championships they’ve lost count.

 Through the deployment of generational talent on the field — Schulz, Jones, Barham, Keller, Marsh, Kuhlthau — competitors sometimes wondered if Monmouth Beach had “procreated master ballplayers.”
 Borough firemen first started playing serious softball in 1971 for the Coast Firemen’s Softball League.
 Paul Kleiberg, a 1978 MBFC chief, managed those teams to 7 championships.
-Paul died in 1995 at age 45.
+A fantastic fireman and friend, Paul died in 1995 at age 45.

 “Winning takes talent, repeating takes character.”